xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Wal.md

 MMFiles Write-ahead log options
 ===============================

-Since ArangoDB 2.2, the MMFiles storage engine will write all data-modification operations into its write-ahead log.
+Since AvocadoDB 2.2, the MMFiles storage engine will write all data-modification operations into its write-ahead log.

-With ArangoDB 3.2 another Storage engine option becomes available - [RocksDB](RocksDB.md).
+With AvocadoDB 3.2 another Storage engine option becomes available - [RocksDB](RocksDB.md).
 In case of using RocksDB most of the subsequent options don't have a useful meaning.

 The write-ahead log is a sequence of logfiles that are written in an append-only